ziapeltagames/lavender-hack/ENCOUNTER.md

 # Encounter Procedure

-When a **sentient being** is first discovered, apply the following procedure.
+When an **intelligent creature** is first discovered, apply the following procedure.

 * Check for starting distance
 * Check for surprise